 - 3. At future IASB meetings, we will continue redeliberating the project proposals.
-Over the next few months, we plan to bring the IASB papers discussing a number of project topics, including: - (a) subtotals in the statement of profit or loss and entities with specified main business activities; - (b) information to be disclosed about management performance measures; - (c) disclosure of information about operating expenses by nature when an entity presents an analysis of expenses by function in the statement of profit or loss; and
+Over the next few months, we plan to bring the IASB papers discussing a number of project topics, including: - (a) further discussion relating to subtotals in the statement of profit or loss and entities with specified main business activities;

-(d) proposals relating to unusual income and expenses.
+- (b) disclosure of information about operating expenses by nature when an entity presents an analysis of expenses by function in the statement of profit or loss; and - (c) proposals relating to unusual income and expenses.